-- Prepare materials and handouts. - Edit timed agenda of the class. - Create or edit the introductory PowerPoint (see Appendix XX). - Reserve a classroom. - Send reminder emails three to seven days before class (see samples in Appendices). - Provide stewardship reading to the class (optional).
+- Prepare materials and handouts. - Edit timed agenda of the class. - Create or edit the introductory PowerPoint (see Appendix A, page 186). - Reserve a classroom. - Send reminder emails three to seven days before class (see samples in Appendices). - Provide stewardship reading to the class, such as Aldo Leopold's "The Land Ethic" essay or others (optional).

 - Snacks and beverages.

 - Supplies for snacks.

 - Large map of the region.

 - Dots or pins and labels for map.

-- Flip charts and markers for list of LS characteristics.
+- Flip charts and markers for list of Land Steward characteristics.

 - Nametags.

 - Projector.

 - Sample management plans if available.

-- Display on table.

-- Other informative materials: upcoming workshop flyers, publications.
+- Display on table other informative materials: upcoming workshop flyers, publications.

-- Administrative paperwork at check in. collect information on emergency contacts, and obtain permission to share contacts with class participants.
+- Administrative paperwork at check-in. collect information on emergency contacts, and obtain permission to share contacts with class participants.

 - Handouts: one each

 - Course syllabus or schedule.

-- Planning Guideline and Land Steward Property Management Plan template.
+- "From Vision to Reality" Rural Resource Guideline and Land Steward Property Management Plan template.

 - Sample Rural Resource Guideline (choose one).

 - Agency contact sheet.

 - Class list (share if permitted).

 - Stewardship activity.

+- Printout of PowerPoint (optional).

-- Meet fellow Land Stewards and identify on a map the location of each property represented by the participants. - Review and rank personal stewardship values for your land - Describe background information on your property. - Create a land map.
+- Meet fellow Land Stewards and identify on a map the location of each property represented by the participants. - Review and rank personal stewardship values for your land. - Describe background information on your property. - Create a land map.